 MRAC has one grant program that is available to individual artists: Next Step Fund

-Annually there are two Arts Achievement Awards granted to MRAC eligible groups demonstrating artistic excellence in programming to the community.
-The 2018 Arts Achievement Award winners will be announced in late June 2018.
+Annually there are two Arts Achievement Awards granted to MRAC eligible groups demonstrating artistic excellence in programming to the community and a Great Beginnings Award presented to groups who have had a strong start to their work serving community.

 All of the MRAC grants are reviewed and ranked by a panel of individuals who are connected to the arts community and final awards are approved by the MRAC board of directors.